 1 (5) to support the Tunisian people's livelihoods 2 and aspirations for economic dignity; 3 (6) to work in tandem with our G7 and other 4 partners to promote Tunisia's return to democratic 5 principles in a manner that halts democratic back- 6 sliding, stabilizes the economic crisis, spurs economic 7 development, and mitigates destabilizing migration 8 flows; and 9 (7) to readjust bilateral United States foreign 10 assistance, including security assistance, based on 11 the progress of the Government of Tunisia toward 12 meeting the democratic aspirations and economic 13 needs of the Tunisian people.
-13 14 needs of the Tunisian people.
-SEC.
-4. LIMITATION ON FUNDS; CREATION OF TUNISIA DE- 14 SEC.
+14 SEC.
 4. LIMITATION ON FUNDS; CREATION OF TUNISIA DE- 14 15 SEC.
 4. LIMITATION ON FUNDS; CREATION OF TUNISIA DE- MOCRACY SUPPORT FUND; REPORT.
-14 15 16 SEC.
-4. LIMITATION ON FUNDS; CREATION OF TUNISIA DE- MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the en- 14 15 16 17 SEC.
-4. LIMITATION ON FUNDS; CREATION OF TUNISIA DE- MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the en- actment of this Act, the Secretary of State , in conjunction 14 15 16 17 18 SEC.
-4. LIMITATION ON FUNDS; CREATION OF TUNISIA DE- MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the en- actment of this Act, the Secretary of State , in conjunction with the Administrator of the United States Agency for 14 15 16 17 18 19 SEC.
-4. LIMITATION ON FUNDS; CREATION OF TUNISIA DE- MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the en- actment of this Act, the Secretary of State , in conjunction with the Administrator of the United States Agency for International Development- 14 15 16 17 18 19 20 SEC.
-4. LIMITATION ON FUNDS; CREATION OF TUNISIA DE- MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the en- actment of this Act, the Secretary of State , in conjunction with the Administrator of the United States Agency for International Development- (1) shall limit funding to Tunisia, as provided 14 15 16 17 18 19 20 21 SEC.
-4. LIMITATION ON FUNDS; CREATION OF TUNISIA DE- MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the en- actment of this Act, the Secretary of State , in conjunction with the Administrator of the United States Agency for International Development- (1) shall limit funding to Tunisia, as provided for in subsection (b); and 14 15 16 17 18 19 20 21 22 SEC.
-4. LIMITATION ON FUNDS; CREATION OF TUNISIA DE- MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the en- actment of this Act, the Secretary of State , in conjunction with the Administrator of the United States Agency for International Development- (1) shall limit funding to Tunisia, as provided for in subsection (b); and (2) is authorized to establish a "Tunisia De-
+15 MOCRACY SUPPORT FUND; REPORT.
+15 16 MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the en- 15 16 17 MOCRACY SUPPORT FUND; REPORT. (a) In General.-Effective upon the date of the enactment of this Act, the Secretary of State, in conjunction 15 16 17 18 MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the enactment of this Act, the Secretary of State, in conjunction with the Administrator of the United States Agency for 15 16 17 18 19 MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the enactment of this Act, the Secretary of State, in conjunction with the Administrator of the United States Agency for International Development- 15 16 17 18 19 20 MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the enactment of this Act, the Secretary of State, in conjunction with the Administrator of the United States Agency for International Development- (1) shall limit funding to Tunisia, as provided 15 16 17 18 19 20 21 MOCRACY SUPPORT FUND; REPORT. (a) IN GENERAL.-Effective upon the date of the enactment of this Act, the Secretary of State, in conjunction with the Administrator of the United States Agency for International Development- (1) shall limit funding to Tunisia, as provided for in subsection (b); and 15 16 17 18 19 20 21 22 MOCRACY SUPPORT FUND; REPORT. (a) In General.-Effective upon the date of the enactment of this Act, the Secretary of State, in conjunction with the Administrator of the United States Agency for International Development- (1) shall limit funding to Tunisia, as provided for in subsection (b); and (2) is authorized to establish a "Tunisia De-